 Jealousy was recognized to be such a strong emotion that a substantial piece of Mosaic legislation dealt specifically with the jealous feelings of a husband towards his supposedly unfaithful wife (Numbers 5:11-31).
 Still, the Preacher recognized that every labor and every skill which is done comes from rivalry between men (Ecclesiastes 4:4), and lists zeal right along love and hate (Ecclesiastes 9:6).

-The military captain Jehu's zeal for the Lord appears to have prompted him to embark on an unequalled killing spree (2 Kings 10:16) and David famously exclaimed, "Zeal for Thy house has consumed me..".
+The military captain Jehu's zeal for the Lord appears to have prompted him to embark on an unequaled killing spree (2 Kings 10:16) and David famously exclaimed, "Zeal for Thy house has consumed me..".
 (Psalm 69:9).
-But more often, the Lord's zeal for His people alters history (2 Kings 19:31, Isaiah 9:6), as He arouses His zeal like a man of war (Isaiah 42:13, Zechariah 1:14, 8:2), as He wraps Himself with zeal like a mantle (Isaiah 59:17).
+But more often, the Lord's zeal for his people alters history (2 Kings 19:31, Isaiah 9:6), as he arouses his zeal like a man of war (Isaiah 42:13, Zechariah 1:14, 8:2), as he wraps himself with zeal like a mantle (Isaiah 59:17).

 Our noun also yields the denominative verb קנא (qana'), meaning to be jealous or zealous, pretty much with the same compass as the noun (Genesis 30:1, 2 Samuel 21:2, Isaiah 11:13) or to provoke or entice jealousy or zeal (Deuteronomy 32:16, 1 Kings 14:22, Ezekiel 8:3).